Setup GitHub Actions to authenticate to Cloudsmith using OIDC

 The following diagram gives an overview of how GitHub's OIDC provider integrates with your workflows and Cloudsmith:

-1. Request token: Github Actions Worker initiates the workflow by requesting a token from the GitHub OIDC service to authenticate with Cloudsmith.
+1. Request token: GitHub Actions Worker initiates the workflow by requesting a token from the GitHub OIDC service to authenticate with Cloudsmith.

 2. Return token: GitHub OIDC service receives the token request.
 After verification and validation, it generates a JWT token.
 The GitHub OIDC service and the GitHub Actions Worker have implicit trust, allowing for this token exchange.